TheDiscProg/fs2-structure/README.md

-# Simex Messaging API Service Template using FS2 Stream
+# Simex Web service Template using FS2 Stream
-A template for creating new services.
+A blueprint for creating new services.
 It:
 * Is written in Scala
 * Uses Guardrail to build the HTTP API
 * Uses Blaze HTTP server